Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 |

 Allows you to detect and track virtual 3D objects and other smaller consumer products in your physical environment.
-Also known as ‘image recognition’ augmented reality.
+Also known as ‘image recognition’ AR.

 |